archer-developer/fos-user-bundle/docs/groups.rst

 Using groups
 ============

-NucleosUserBundle allows you to associate groups to your users.
+FOSUserBundle allows you to associate groups to your users.
 Groups are a way to group a collection of roles.
 The roles of a group will be granted to all users belonging to it.